 If you have a birthday in May, here’s everything you need to know about your birth flower, the Lily of the Valley.

 An Ancient Flower with Epic Beginnings

-Lily of the Valley has been mentioned and highlighted in folklore, mythology, religion and more, and is easily identifiable by its small, draping white bulbs.
-They are featured in celebratory occasions around the world and is sometimes referred to as the “May Lily” given its most active time of blooming.
-The magazine also explains that the meanings given to the flower span from joy and a humble nature to good fortune and beyond.
+After asking “what is the flower for may,” you might be wondering what this bloom has represented over the years.
+Lily of the Valley has been highlighted in folklore, mythology, religion and more, and is easily identifiable by its small, draping white bulbs.
+They are featured in celebratory occasions around the world and are sometimes referred to as the “May Lily” given its most active time of blooming.
+The meanings given to these blooms span from joy and humble nature to good fortune and beyond.

 A Quick Warning About Lily of the Valley

-While beautiful and popular, Lily of the Valley is an extremely poisonous plant, and should be treated carefully, especially when children or pets are around.
-The U.S. National Library of Medicine’s MedlinePlus warns that certain parts of the plant contain toxins such as convallarin, convallamarin, and convallatoxin, all of which can be fatal.
+While beautiful and popular, Lily of the Valley is an extremely poisonous plant and should be treated carefully — especially when children or pets are around.
+Certain parts of the plant contain toxins such as convallarin, convallamarin, and convallatoxin, all of which can be fatal.

-As for basic care, keep in mind that these flowers are relatively delicate and do not stand up well to extreme heat or too much direct sunlight.
+As for basic care, keep in mind that these flowers are relatively delicate and don’t stand up well to extreme heat or too much direct sunlight.
 Keep this plant in moist soil and place it in an area that is partially shaded, whether inside the house or out in the garden.
-When in doubt, keep the flowers somewhere completely out of reach of children and pets, and potentially even in a covered cupboard or shelf if you will be traveling while they are in the house.
+When in doubt, the flowers should be placed somewhere completely out of reach of children and pets, and potentially even in a covered cupboard or shelf if you will be traveling while they’re in the house.

 What is the flower for May?
 The elegant and versatile Lily of the Valley.
 This spring, don’t forget about these beautiful blooms.
 They might be the perfect addition to any special occasion you have coming up.